adilr46/TWYST/README.md

 The webhook sequencing and examples are in docs/webhook-sequencing-example.md.

 Example Flows
-Diner Ordering
+**Diner Ordering**

-Diner taps NFC tag → browser loads https://app.twyst.example/venues/{venueId}/tables/{tableId}
+-Diner taps NFC tag → browser loads https://app.twyst.example/venues/{venueId}/tables/{tableId}

-Diner composes an order → Twyst API creates a local order + Stripe PaymentIntent.
+-Diner composes an order → Twyst API creates a local order + Stripe PaymentIntent.

-Diner confirms payment → Stripe marks the PaymentIntent as succeeded and emits webhooks.
+-Diner confirms payment → Stripe marks the PaymentIntent as succeeded and emits webhooks.

-Webhook handler updates order state; UI polls or receives push updates.
+-Webhook handler updates order state; UI polls or receives push updates.

-Venue Receiving Orders
+**Venue Receiving Orders**

-The venue dashboard polls or subscribes to a secure endpoint.
+-The venue dashboard polls or subscribes to a secure endpoint.

-Orders in PAYMENT_SUCCEEDED appear in the “Ready to Fulfill” queue.
+-Orders in PAYMENT_SUCCEEDED appear in the “Ready to Fulfill” queue.

-Staff move orders to FULFILLING and then COMPLETED based on operational steps.
+-Staff move orders to FULFILLING and then COMPLETED based on operational steps.

-Payouts Overview
+**Payouts Overview**

-Stripe accumulates charges in each venue’s Connect account.
+-Stripe accumulates charges in each venue’s Connect account.

-payout.* events from Stripe trigger reconciliation jobs.
+-payout.* events from Stripe trigger reconciliation jobs.

-Twyst compares Stripe payout amounts against internal ledgers.
+-Twyst compares Stripe payout amounts against internal ledgers.

-Settlement timelines and payout summaries appear in dashboards.
+-Settlement timelines and payout summaries appear in dashboards.